pyscript/docs/docs/user-guide/ffi.md

     print(js_null)                  # jsnull
     print(js_null is None)          # False

-    # JsNull is still "falsy" as value
+    # JsNull is still a "falsy" value
     if (js_null):
         print("this will not be shown")